Media, Entertainment & Journalism Careers

 Preparing Your Application Materials

 To better understand what skills to highlight on your resume, check out internships, fellowships, and entry-level positions in publishing.
 EntertainmentCareers.Net, Media Bistro, Journalism Jobs, Indeed, and employer websites are great places to research industry opportunities.

 Your resume should be one page.
 Use strong action verbs and focus on your skills and accomplishments to show (not just tell) an employer that you have the required abilities.
-Be concise.
 See our resume formatting guide for more tips and advice.

-Be energetic, intelligent and aware when writing cover letters.
+Be thoughtful and concise when writing cover letters.
 Use specific examples to demonstrate your skills and abilities.
 Lead with your industry experience, if you have it, and stress transferable skills.

 The purpose of a cover letter is to convince someone to interview you.
 For more on cover letters, see our cover letter tips.

 In the creative industries, you may be required to have a portfolio or “book” of your best work or a website that doubles as your portfolio.
 You may also need to have a visual resume, either as a supplement to your traditional resume or instead of it.
 Be sure to research the application requirements in your industry.
 Free virtual tools for designing a portfolio include WIX, SquareSpace, and Journo Portfolio.
 YouTube and Vimeo are also great options to showcase your work.

 Internships enable you to gain valuable professional experience prior to graduation.